hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 }
 ```

-In the `<Mutation>` component defined above, the first argument of the render prop function is the mutate function; (addTodo) in this case.
-Read more about the mutate function [here](https://www.apollographql.com/docs/react/essentials/mutations.html#render-prop)

 The mutate function optionally takes variables, optimisticResponse, refetchQueries, and update; You are going to make use of the `update` function later.

-Now let's handle the form submit to invoke the mutation.
+Now let's handle the form submit and input value to invoke the mutation.

 ```html
   <form class="formInput" (submit)="addTodo($event)">